Biden, leaders reach migration pact despite attendance flap

 “The Los Angeles Declaration” is perhaps the biggest achievement of the Summit of the Americas, which was undercut by differences over Biden’s invitation list.
 Leaders of Mexico and several Central American countries sent top diplomats instead after the U.S. excluded Cuba, Nicaragua and Venezuela.

-A set of principles to be announced Friday on the summit’s final day includes legal pathways to enter countries, aid to communities most affected by migration, humane border management and coordinated emergency responses, according to a senior U.S. official who briefed reporters ahead of an official announcement.
+A set of principles announced on the summit’s final day includes legal pathways to enter countries, aid to communities most affected by migration, humane border management and coordinated emergency responses.

+“The Declaration seeks to mobilize the entire region around bold actions that will transform our approach to managing migration in the Americas,” the White House said in a “fact sheet.”

+The White House highlighted measures that were recently announced and some new commitments.
+Costa Rica will extend protections for Cubans, Nicaraguans and Venezuelans who arrived before March 2020.
+Mexico will add temporary worker visas for up to 20,000 Guatemalans a year.

 It is a blueprint already being followed to a large extent by Colombia and Ecuador, whose right-leaning leaders were saluted at the summit for giving temporary legal status to many of the 6 million people who have left Venezuela in recent years.